Mike3rd/mturko_vercel/content/page/toby.md

 (Left 12)

->Rascal the grumpy raccoon crossed his arms with a growl, "Dogs can’t cross!
+>Rascal the raccoon crossed his arms with a growl, "Dogs can’t cross!
 Scram, pup— don’t scowl!"
 Toby dropped the doggy coin with a clink,
 But Rascal just sneered.
-"Nice try...
+"Nice try pup...
 NOT!"

 (Right 13)